Every now and then something odd turns up with the Mitutoyo name on it.

 -

-Kanetec MB-CX Magnetic Indicator Base
+Kanetec MB-PSX DTI Magnetic Base

 Kanetsu Mini Magnetic Indicator Stand

-$119.90
+$119.90 -

 All tested, genuine gear that’s built to last decades, not just tick away a few years on a wrist.